Anushan1508/Anushan1508/README.md

 <!--Here are some ideas to get you started:-->
-- 😄 I'm Anushan, An Undergraduate, Faculty of Information Technology, University of Moratuwa.
+- 😄 I'm Anushan, Faculty of Information Technology, University of Moratuwa.
-- 🌱 I’m currently learning ...
-Web Development
+- 🌱 Software Engineer with 2+ years experience including Full stack development
-- 👯 I’m looking to collaborate on ...
-React.js
+- 👯 I’m looking to collaboratation
-- :pencil2:  I blog in : [Anushan Blogs](https://medium.com/@anushan1508)
 <!--- 🤔 I’m looking for help with ... -->
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Linkdin](https://www.linkedin.com/in/anushan-s/)